 The Hisense H8F Android TV ($699) is a midrange smart TV that wants to be more, and sometimes succeeds, with a strong feature set, great color quality and a decent design.

 It's not a perfect TV, but it delivers plenty for the money.
-If you want a smart 4K TV for your home for less than $1,000, it's a solid choice.
+If you want a one of the best TVs for your home for less than $1,000, it's a solid choice.

 Hisense H8F 65-inch Android TV Specs

 |3840 x 2160

 |HDR10, Dolby Vision

 |4 HDMI, 2 USB

 |2 x 15 watts